MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/bring-your-own-device.md

 To see the call utilization view for each room, select the specific Bring Your Own Device room from the table.
 There will be a new pane, which gives a detailed view of devices call utilization based on selected period.

 > [!NOTE]
-> Only rooms with Teams Shared Devices or Pro licenses and that are done with the device association are shown in the usage report.
+> Only rooms with Teams Shared Devices or Pro licenses and which are done with the device association are shown in the usage report.